 Brazil 1-7 Germany, July 8th 2014, Belo Horizonte, Brazil – semi-finals

-Brazil had a hard campaign throughout the tournament, but after 12 years was finally back in the top four.
-In the group round, the Seleção had a good but controversial opening match against Croatia (3-1), a well fought but criticized draw against Mexico (0-0) and a regular 4-1 triumph over the eliminated Cameroun.
+Brazil had a hard run throughout the tournament, but after 12 years was finally back in the top four.
+In the group round, the Seleção had a good but controversial opening match against Croatia (3-1), a well fought but criticized draw against Mexico (0-0) and a standard 4-1 triumph over the already eliminated Cameroon.
 In the second round, the hosts had hard tasks against Chile, eliminating the South American rivals after a penalty shootout, and Colombia, a narrow 2-1 victory.
 The nation’s best player and owner of the mighty number 10 shirt, Neymar, got badly injured after a contest by Colombia’s Camilo Zúñiga and was out of the tournament.

 Brazilian coach Luiz Felipe Scolari made two changes during the break: Ramires and Paulinho in the places of Hulk and Fernandinho, respectively.
-Those changes made the team play a lot better offensively, but defense remained absurdly vulnerable.
+Those changes improved the team offensively, but the defense remained absurdly vulnerable.
 Without pressing hard, the Germans scored twice in the second half, both of them through substitute André Schürrle.
-They even had opportunities to make it 8, 9 or even 10-0, but in the end, after an incredible miss by Mesut Özil face-to-face with Julio César, Oscar scored Brazil’s only goal through a counterattack: 1-7.
+They even had opportunities to make it 8, 9 or even 10-0, but in the end, after an incredible miss by Mesut Özil face-to-face with Julio César, Oscar scored Brazil’s only goal on a counter: 1-7.

 This epic massacre broke numerous records and it would require an exclusive article just to mention all of them.
 After the famous Maracanazo in 1950, now Brazil had a new dark moment in its legendary footballing history: the Mineirazo.
 Sunk in shame and humiliation, the hosts would still have to play the 3rd place playoff against their 2010 tormentors, the Dutch.
-After another humiliation before their own fans, a 3-0 loss, the Brazilians managed to concede 10 goals and score only one in their last two matches combined.
+After another humiliation before their own fans, a 3-0 loss, the Brazilians achieved the dishonourable feat of conceding 10 goals and scoring only one in their last two matches combined.